14traits/14traits.github.io/index.md

 cover: true
 ---

-I am DevSecOps Engineer with a demonstrated history of cloud deployments to AWS for the Dept of Defense.
-Security+ Certified.
-Certified BlackBelt in DoDAF Enterprise Architecture.
-Well versed in understanding operational requirements and explaining IT solutions and architecture to people with diverse backgrounds from IT.
-Over 20 years of Leadership skills and formal training, with strengths in Analysis, Coaching, Team Building, Public Speaking, and developing collaborative solutions.
+Hello, my name is John and I am US Marine Corps Veteran.
+Since leaving the service I am a Software Engineering and am currently focused on developing the DevSecOps culture within USMEPCOM.
+I have demonstrated history of cloud deployments to AWS GovCloud for the Dept of Defense.
+I am Security+ Certified, and a Certified BlackBelt in DoDAF Enterprise Architecture.
+I am well versed in understanding operational requirements and explaining IT solutions and architecture to people with diverse backgrounds.
+I also have over 20 years of Leadership skills and formal training, with strengths in Analysis, Coaching, Team Building, Public Speaking, and developing collaborative solutions.

 ## First Steps